freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-142.english.md

 ## Description
 <section id='description'>

-There's a problem, each time you call the function it adds more elements to the container.
-If you empty all the elements out of the container at the top of the function, it will redraw them where they need to be.
+There's a problem, each time you hover a label it adds all the elements to the container again.
+If you empty the container at the top of the function, it will redraw them where they need to be.

-Use `d3.select` to select the `.dashboard` element and chain the `html` function to it with an empty string as it parameter.
+Go back to the top of the function and use `d3.select` to select the `.dashboard` element and chain the `html` function to it with an empty string as it parameter.
+Empty means no spaces.
 </section>

 ## Instructions